Cain310/securityCam-demo/README.md

 # securityCam-demo

-##### create an aws S3 bucket account and set up the permissions and the cors accordingly.
-Here a test example that I do not recomend as it gives anyone access.
+##### create an aws S3 bucket account and set up the permissions and the CORS accordingly.
+Below is a test example that I do not recommend as it gives anyone access.

 ### Bucket-Policy
 ```